nirmalalla/nhl-data/README.md

 # nhl-data

-Full stack application that uses predictive modeling to predict the outcome for various NHL awards.
+Predictive modeling application that uses predictive modeling to predict the outcome for various NHL awards.

 ## How it Works